PawelD1/Spring-Cloud-Course---Exercise-1---Change-config-without-restarting-a-service/README.md

-This application enables fetching configuration from private repository using Server Cloud Config Server without reatarting a service.
+This application enables fetching configuration from private repository using Server Cloud Config Server without restarting a service.
 Git credentails are stored in Environment Variables.

 Private repository contains simple configuration: